 Abstract:

-This study aimed to design, implement and field-validate a cloud–edge–end coordinated multimodal data acquisition and management system for honeybee colonies, enabling non-intrusive, fully automated and long-term monitoring of colony behavior and environmental conditions with reliable temporal alignment and reduced reliance on manual inspection and visual annotation.
-The proposed system consisted of an intelligent hive terminal and a cloud-based pre-annotation and management module.
-The hive terminal integrated a rail-mounted dual-box structure with automatic comb-shifting imaging to sequentially capture dense comb surfaces, a guided hive-entrance video capture channel to constrain flight trajectories, and multi-point internal and external environmental sensing, including temperature, humidity, carbon dioxide, total volatile organic compounds, particulate matter and internal acoustic signals.
-A layered cloud–edge–end architecture was adopted to decouple high-frequency video streams from low-frequency sensor data, providing unified clock synchronization, local buffering and stable data transmission under field network conditions.
-On the cloud side, a multimodal data processing pipeline was constructed to perform timestamp alignment, automated visual pre-annotation and structured storage.
-The pipeline combined object detection and instance segmentation with time-series databases and relational metadata management, enabling unified spatiotemporal indexing, cross-modal association and efficient retrieval of heterogeneous data types.
-A continuous 30-day field deployment was conducted at a commercial apiary in Jiangning District, Nanjing, to evaluate system stability, data accuracy and annotation efficiency under unattended operating conditions.
-Throughout the deployment, the system maintained stable operation without manual intervention.
-The overall data packet loss rate remained below 6%, indicating reliable long-term transmission of both video streams and environmental sensor data.
-The web-based management interface supported five concurrent users for data browsing and downloading without observable blocking or performance degradation.
-Environmental measurements recorded by the system exhibited high consistency with reference instruments.
-For external hive temperature, the mean absolute error was 0.3℃, the root mean square error was 0.4℃, and the Pearson correlation coefficient reached 0.995.
-The largest measurement deviation occurred in internal carbon dioxide concentration, with a mean absolute error of 48 μmol/mol, a root mean square error of 62 μmol/mol, and a Pearson correlation coefficient of 0.937.
-Other environmental variables, including internal temperature, humidity and gas-related parameters, generally showed correlation coefficients above 0.98, demonstrating that the system met the accuracy requirements for long-term apicultural monitoring and behavioral analysis.
-The cloud-based automated visual pre-annotation module achieved an average per-frame processing time of approximately 10 ms, covering data loading, preprocessing, model inference and result storage.
-For hive-entrance videos, automated detection of individual bees achieved an accuracy of 98%, enabling efficient extraction of foraging activity information.
-For dense comb images, instance segmentation under frequent occlusion and adhesion achieved an average accuracy of 76%, reflecting the increased difficulty of delineating overlapping individuals on crowded comb surfaces.
-Compared with manual labeling, the proposed automated pipeline substantially improved annotation efficiency while maintaining accuracy sufficient for population-level behavioral studies.
-Edge buffering and video compression further ensured compatibility with typical field network bandwidth while preserving the analytical integrity of selected frames and key feature segments.
-The results demonstrated that the proposed system enabled continuous, non-intrusive acquisition, automated pre-annotation and structured management of multimodal honeybee colony data within a unified cloud–edge–end framework.
-By integrating mechanical design, environmental sensing and data-driven annotation, the system formed a standardized data infrastructure to support quantitative behavioral modeling, pollination efficiency assessment and intelligent apiculture applications.
-Future work will focus on improving instance segmentation performance in densely populated comb scenes and extending long-term validation across multiple apiaries and ecological conditions to further enhance robustness and generalizability.
+A multimodal big data acquisition and management system is often required to reduce the reliance on manual inspection and visual annotation.
+This study aimed to design, implement and field-validate a cloud–edge–end coordinated system for the honeybee colonies.
+Non-intrusive, fully automatic, and long-term monitoring was realized on the colony behavior and environmental conditions with the reliable temporal alignment.
+The system consisted of an intelligent hive terminal and a cloud-based pre-annotation module.
+The hive terminal was integrated with a rail-mounted dual-box structure with automatic comb-shifting imaging, in order to sequentially capture the dense comb surfaces.
+A hive-entrance video was captured on the channel to constrain the flight trajectories, as well as the multi-point internal and external environmental sensing, including the temperature, humidity, carbon dioxide, total volatile organic compounds, particulate matter, and internal acoustic signals.
+A layered cloud–edge–end architecture was adopted to decouple the high-frequency video streams from the low-frequency sensor data, providing unified clock synchronization, local buffering, and stable data transmission under field network conditions.
+On the cloud side, a multimodal data processing was constructed to perform the timestamp alignment, automatic visual pre-annotation, and structured storage.
+The object detection and instance segmentation were combined with the time-series databases and relational metadata management, thereby enabling unified spatiotemporal indexing, cross-modal association, and efficient retrieval of the heterogeneous data types.
+A continuous 30-day field deployment was conducted at a commercial apiary in Jiangning District, Nanjing City, China.
+A systematic evaluation was carried out on the system stability, data accuracy, and annotation efficiency under unattended operating conditions.
+Stable operation was maintained after the deployment without manual intervention.
+The overall loss rate of the data packet remained below 6%, indicating the reliable long-term transmission of both video streams and environmental sensor data.
+The web interface supported five concurrent users for data browsing and downloading without observable blocking or performance degradation.
+Environmental measurements were recorded by the system, indicating the high consistency with the reference instruments.
+In external hive temperature, the mean absolute error was 0.3 °C, the root mean square error was 0.4 °C, and the Pearson correlation coefficient reached 0.995.
+The largest deviation of the measurement occurred in the concentration of the internal carbon dioxide, with a mean absolute error of 48 μmol/mol, a root mean square error of 62 μmol/mol, and a Pearson correlation coefficient of 0.937.
+Other environmental variables, including the internal temperature, humidity, and gas-related parameters, generally showed correlation coefficients above 0.98, fully meeting the accuracy requirements for the long-term apicultural monitoring and behavioral analysis.
+The cloud-based visual pre-annotation module was achieved in an average per-frame processing time of approximately 10 ms, covering the data loading, preprocessing, model inference, and data storage.
+In hive-entrance videos, the detection of the individual bees was achieved with an accuracy of 98%, thus enabling efficient extraction of the foraging activity information.
+In dense comb images, the instance segmentation was achieved with an average accuracy of 76% under frequent occlusion and adhesion, indicating the increasing difficulty in delineating the overlapping individuals on the crowded comb surfaces.
+Compared with manual labeling, the pipeline substantially improved the annotation efficiency, with sufficient accuracy for the population-level behavioral studies.
+Edge buffering and video compression were further compatible with the typical bandwidth of the field network, while preserving the analytical integrity of the frames and key feature segments.
+The system was realized for the continuous, non-intrusive acquisition, automatic pre-annotation and structured management of the multimodal honeybee colony data within a unified cloud–edge–end framework.
+Mechanical design, environmental sensing, and data-driven annotation were integrated to form a standardized data infrastructure in order to support the quantitative behavioral modeling and pollination efficiency assessment in intelligent apiculture.
+Future work can improve the instance segmentation in the densely populated comb scenes.
+The robustness and generalization can be enhanced to extend the long-term validation over multiple apiaries and ecological conditions.